Barbiecore is the fashion movement that is shaking up hyper-femininity - ExBulletin

 Examples include these viral on-set images of Greta Gerwigs coming soon Barbie film which stars Margot Robbie and Ryan Gosling as Barbie and Ken, the collaborations between Barbie and Zara and Balmain, and the myriad hot pink items currently on sale at luxury brands such as Jacquemus, Balenciaga, Loewe and Valentino.
 The latter’s recent couture show was even awash in shadows.

 None of this is surprising, however, with the trend forecasting company WGSN having predicted the rise of Barbiecore in May 2020.
-That’s when she announced the color of 2022 would be Orchid Blossom, which is, you guessed it, a very hot pink. similar to Barbie described by the company as a saturated magenta tone.
+That’s when she announced the color of 2022 would be Orchid Blossom, which is, you guessed it, a hot pink very much like Barbie described by the company as a saturated magenta tone.

 The reason this color is booming right now (and why we predicted it) is because it has an energizing quality, says Sara Maggioni, womenswear manager at WGSN.
 It’s fun, bold [and] has a familiarity that isn’t unattainable like other vibrant shades.
 Think of it as a progression from millennial pink, that dusky shade of pink that dominated the internet and just about every Pinterest feed in existence for most of 2016.
 It might have tuned consumers’ eye to that level of color, Maggioni adds.